Miangas: Early modern era

 In October 1526, Garcia Jofre de Loaísa, Spanish sailor and researcher, was the first European to visit the island.

 The island was used as a defense site by Talaud people when under attack from the Sulu Sultanate.

-The island was affected by the outbreak of cholera in 1885, causing hundreds of the inhabitants to move to Karakelang Island.
+The island was affected by an outbreak of cholera in 1885, causing hundreds of the inhabitants to move to Karakelang Island.

 In 1895, E. J. Jellesma, Oud-resident of Manado, visited Miangas to praise the residents and kapiten laut for rejecting the Spanish flag.
 Jellesma gave them a medal and a Dutch flag.
 With Jellesma was Pastor Kroll, who baptized 254 residents as Protestants.
 After Jellesma's visit, a Tahuna assistant resident and Pastor Pannings visited the island in April and October 1909.

 Island of Palmas Case

 According to the Treaty of Paris, the Philippines area was all areas within a large geographic box.
 Miangas lay inside the southern boundary of the box.
-On 21 January 1906, General Leonard Wood, Governor General of Moro, officially visited the island for the first time.
+On 21 January 1906, General Leonard Wood, Governor of Moro Province, officially visited the island for the first time.
 He found the Dutch flag was flying there and that the island was claimed as part of the Dutch East Indies.
-When Wood returned to Zamboanga, he reported it to the United States Military Secretary, on 26 January 1906.
-The United States government referred the matter to the Netherlands through their embassy in The Hague on 31 March 1906.
-On 17 October 1906 the Netherlands Foreign Ministry responded with reasons why the island was included in the Dutch East Indies.
-On 23 January 1925 the Netherlands and the United States brought the case to the Permanent Court of Arbitration, under a sole arbitrator Max Huber of Switzerland.
-On 4 April 1928 Huber decided that the island "forms in its entirety a part of Netherlands territory".
+When Wood returned to Zamboanga, he reported it to the United States Military Secretary, on 26 January.
+The United States government referred the matter to the Netherlands through their embassy in The Hague on 31 March.
+On 17 October the Netherlands Foreign Ministry responded with reasons why the island was included in the Dutch East Indies.
+On 23 January 1925 the Netherlands and the United States brought the case to the Permanent Court of Arbitration, under sole arbitrator Max Huber of Switzerland.
+On 4 April 1928 Huber decided that the island "forms in its entirety a part of Netherlands territory", in favour of the Dutch argument that it exercised sovereignty from 1677, or possibly from 1648, out of conventions entered into with native princes on Sangi.

-It was reported in 2003 that Philippine congressman Harry Roque argues that Spain could not have legally ceded Palmas or any part of the Philippines to the United States because Filipinos had already established the Republic of the Philippines on June 12, 1898 before the Treaty of Paris was signed on Dec.
-10, 1898.